chromaui/chromatic-docs/src/content/getStarted/ci.md

 ---

-## Next: See the recommended Chromatic workflow
+## You're all set up

-How tools work together affects your development speed.
-Learn the recommended Chromatic workflow.
+Now that you've set up Chromatic, learn the recommended workflow in development and during the pull request.

-<a class="btn primary round" href="/docs/workflow">Read next chapter</a>
+<a class="btn primary round" href="/docs/in-development">Learn workflow</a>

 ---